Frostswing/CoupleTasks/documentation/ARCHITECTURE.md

     - App starts (Daily Tasks or Task Planning screens)
     - Template is activated
     - Template is created/updated with auto_generate enabled
+- **Day Selection for Weekly/Biweekly**:
+  - Weekly templates can specify which days of the week tasks should occur
+  - Biweekly templates (frequency_interval: 2) can specify days that repeat every 2 weeks
+  - Selected days are stored as an array of day numbers (0-6, where 0=Sunday)
+  - Tasks are generated for the selected days at the specified interval
 - **Smart Scheduling for Times per Week**:
   - 1 time/week = every 7 days
   - 2 times/week = alternates between 3-4 days apart